How to Keep Cash Flow as a Business Startup?

 A basic mistake while starting a business – especially among start-ups – is mixing business and personal bank accounts all at once.
 Since initial financing often comes from the owner’s savings, it’s easy to see how that can happen.

 Business experts strongly recommend having a separate bank account for your business.
-You can ask your bank to issue a credit card, make business-related purchases on that card, and pay through your separate company account.
-Most credit cards provide management reports that reveal the types of purchases you made over the month and the past year.
-This type of information can be used in your cash flow budget for the next year respectively.
+You can ask your bank to issue a credit card, make business-related purchases on that card, and pay through your different company account.
+In addition, most credit cards provide management reports that reveal the types of purchases you made over the month and the past year.
+This information can be used in your cash flow budget for the following year.

 3) Keeping Buffer Money

-Once you find out the source of cash-flow, you must ensure your business has enough cash to fund your working capital needs.
-It is advised to keep three months’ worth of outgoings in the bank for a rainy day.
-If that’s the case with you, make sure you have a buffer of some sort, either personal funds available or revolving credit facility.
+Once you find out the source of cash flow, you must ensure your business has enough cash to fund your working capital needs.
+It is advised to keep three months’ worth of outgoings for a rainy day in the bank.
+If that’s the case with you, make sure you have a buffer of some sort, either personal funds available or a revolving credit facility.

 4) Eat If You Can Digest

-It simply means, deals with customers if you can fulfill the services on time and with accuracy.
+It simply means dealing with customers if you can fulfill the services on time and accurately.
 From a business point of view, cash flow management is all about hammering on the right timing.
-The prospect of a big new client is appealing for most startups.
-The formula of agreeing and figuring out what to do later is revolutionary and inspiring but it can put you into some serious trouble.
+The prospect of a significant new client is appealing to most startups.
+The formula of agreeing and figuring out what to do later is revolutionary and inspiring, but it can put you into some serious trouble.

-Postponing work may be the wiser option only if the costs involved to deliver a project are particularly high.
+Postponing work may be the wiser option only if the costs of delivering a project are exceptionally high.
 Try offering a discount or extending the deadline for the order or service.
 It will allow you more time and minimize the burden on cash flow.

 5) Focus on Cash flow, not on Profit

-“She says, if you increase the cash flow, you can also increase the profit but without increasing cash flow, earning profit is meaningless”.
-“Most businesses are not able to fulfill proper cash flow even after a year.
+“She says, if you increase the cash flow, you can also increase the profit, but earning profit is meaningless without increasing cash flow.”
+“Most businesses cannot fulfill proper cash flow even after a year.
 They might have been a profitable business, but they need to have a good cash flow to survive in the next coming years.”

-Agnes Cserhati also inspires young/new businesses to work with trust, reliable, faster-paying clients initially, even if it comes from smaller clients and slimmer profits margins.
+Agnes Cserhati also inspires young/new businesses to work with trusting, reliable, faster-paying clients initially, even if it comes from smaller clients and slimmer profits margins.

-Startup owners usually learn one early in life – “Cash is the ultimate king”.
-Building and an adequate stockpile of cash provide maximum benefits and flexibility to any business while enabling its owners to sleep soundly at night.
+Startup owners usually learn one early in life – “Cash is the ultimate king.”
+Building an adequate cash stockpile provides maximum benefits and flexibility to any business while enabling its owners to sleep soundly at night.

-Without cash, earning profits are meaningless because profits are just like a pain killer with temporary relief likewise, profits won’t help to run business for longer times.
-Many of the profitable companies on paper have ended up in bankruptcy because the amount of cash coming in doesn’t match the amount of cash going out.
-Firms those who don’t exercise good cash management may not be able to make the investments needed to compete, or they may have to pay more to borrow money to function.
+Without cash, earning profits is meaningless because profits are just like a pain killer with temporary relief; likewise, profits won’t help run a business for longer times.
+Many of the profitable companies on paper have ended up in bankruptcy because the cash coming in doesn’t match the amount of money going out.
+Firms that don’t exercise good cash management may not be able to make the investments needed to compete, or they may have to pay more to borrow money to function.